8chan owner called before U.S. Congress, as latest host drops site

 By Katie Paul and Elizabeth Culliford

-Aug 6 (Reuters) - Online message board 8chan's fortunes worsened on Tuesday, as the site was once again made homeless by a technical services provider and its owner was called to testify before the U.S. Congress after 8chan was linked to the weekend mass shooting in El Paso, Texas.
+Aug 6 (Reuters) - Online message board 8chan's fortunes worsened on Tuesday, as it was once again made homeless by a technical services provider and its owner was called to testify to the U.S. Congress after 8chan was linked to a weekend mass shooting in El Paso, Texas.

-The House of Representatives Homeland Security Committee demanded that owner Jim Watkins, an American living in the Philippines, testify about 8chan's efforts to address "the proliferation of extremist content, including white supremacist content."
+The House of Representatives Homeland Security Committee demanded that owner Jim Watkins, an American living in the Philippines, testify about 8chan's efforts to tackle "the proliferation of extremist content, including white supremacist content."

 8chan was offline on Tuesday after Seattle-based Epik became the latest provider to cut ties.
-In a statement, Epik's chief executive, Rob Monster, cited concerns about the site's "inadequate enforcement and the elevated possibility of violent radicalization."
+In a statement, Epik's chief executive, Rob Monster, cited concerns about its inadequate enforcement and a greater possibility of violent radicalization.

 In the heavily Hispanic city of El Paso on Saturday, a gunman killed 22 people at a Walmart store.
-Authorities have cited a lengthy anti-immigrant manifesto, apparently posted on 8chan by the suspect, as evidence the bloodshed was racially motivated.
+Authorities have cited a lengthy anti-immigrant manifesto, apparently posted on 8chan by the suspect, as evidence of a racial motivate.

 After the shooting, U.S. cyber security firm CloudFlare withdrew services from 8chan, prompting it to sign up with Epik on Monday.
 Epik's own web infrastructure provider, Voxility, dropped it as a customer in response.